celestelayne/airtable_as_cms/README.md

 ## How to deploy
 I am using [Vercel](https://vercel.com/) (ex-Zeit) or [Netlify](https://app.netlify.com/).
 Don't forget to set up the `env` variables (both services offer a way to do that on their platform GUI).

+## AWSMLST

+This is the proof of concept.